Ukrainian filmmaker Sentsov enters day 100 of hunger strike - Journal du Cameroun

 This month French President Emmanuel Macron raised the issue with his Russian counterpart Vladimir Putin, discussing the need to find “an urgent humanitarian solution” in Sentsov’s case.

-Putin and Ukrainian President Petro Poroshenko discussed a possible prisoner exchange during a phone conversation this summer, though no concrete agreements have been reached.
+Putin and Ukrainian President Petro Poroshenko discussed a possible prisoner exchange during a phone conversation this summer, but no concrete agreements have been reached.

-The filmmaker’s mother, Lyudmila, in June wrote directly to Putin to ask him to pardon her son, according to Russian media.

-But the Kremlin has so far remained unresponsive, saying that a request for a pardon can only be filed by the prisoner himself, which Sentsov has refused to do.
+The Kremlin has so far remained unresponsive to requests for his release, saying that a request for a pardon can only be filed by the prisoner himself, which Sentsov has refused to do.

 Russian prison authorities said this month that members of a public monitoring commission had visited the filmmaker, who “had not complained about anything” during their conversation.